Ireland Retail Sales Rise Most In 15 Months

 DUBLIN (dpa-AFX) - Ireland's retail sales rebounded at the fastest pace in more than a year in April, preliminary data from the Central Statistics Office showed on Wednesday.

-The volume of retail sales rose a seasonally adjusted 3.0 percent month-on-month in April, reversing a 0.7 percent decrease in March.
+The volume of retail sales rose a seasonally adjusted 3.0 percent year-on-year in April, reversing a 0.7 percent decrease in March.

 Further, this was the strongest growth since January 2024, when sales had risen 4.9 percent.